Pelvic pain occurs between the belly button and the hips and groin. It is chronic when it lasts for six months or more.

 - Pain with lengthy sitting

-The doctor will also ask about your health history.
+The doctor will ask about your symptoms and health history.
 You will also be asked about the pain.
-The doctor will want to know when it occurs, how it feels, and how long it lasts.
-A pain journal may help show important details.
+A physical exam may be done.

-- Hormones—for pain related to the reproductive system
+- Hormone therapy for pain related to the reproductive system

 The American Congress of Obstetricians and Gynecologists http://www.acog.org